 He claimed that there are 500 fighters from Kataib al-Imam Ali stationed in Syria and 4,500 total in the PMU.

-He railed against the "1,500 Islamic State fighters trained by the US in the Syrian desert" in Tanf, on the border between Syria, Iraq and Jordan.
+He railed against the "1,500 Islamic State (IS) fighters trained by the United States in the Syrian desert" in Tanf, on the border between Syria, Iraq and Jordan.
 A Free Syrian Army contingent remains there, made up largely of local fighters from Deir ez-Zor.

 Abu Sajjad said that the 40,000 inhabitants of the Rukban camp — mostly women and children — are all terrorists.

 One fighter scrolls through his phone to a blurry video of nighttime clashes.
-"These were Islamic State and they were very close," he said.
+"These were IS fighters and they were very close," he said.
 "But don't worry, it's safe now."

 Most of the fighters wore the simple olive-green attire that Iran-linked PMU have become known for, while Abu Sajjad's son, 15, wore desert fatigues.
 Abu Sajjad said he had vowed to teach his son what "jihad actually means" when the boy performed poorly at school.